 Easy Sausage Muffins Recipe

 This recipe is one that has evolved in my kitchen after I first saw it in Southern Living several years ago.
 The first time I made these savory muffins, I followed the instructions as described and I thought that they were quite simple to make and tasty.
-However, I've tweaked the original recipe and added a few extra ingredients just to personalize it and make it to my family's taste.
-By using the fiesta nacho cheese soup in place of plain cheddar cheese soup, it kicked up the flavors and added a little kick to the flavor, but they're not overly spicy.
+However, I’ve tweaked the original recipe and added a few extra ingredients just to personalize it and make it to my family’s taste.
+By using the fiesta nacho cheese soup in place of plain cheddar cheese soup, it kicked up the flavors and added a little kick to the flavor, but they’re not overly spicy.
+How to make savory Sausage Muffins: (Scroll down for full printable recipe.)

 How to Make the Best Sausage Muffins Recipe